Miya (musician): Equipment

 Miya has a Fernandes TE-85 guitar with EMG pickups that he got in high school.
 Described as "the one you can't let go of", it has a custom paint job featuring moths.
 He has a Psychederhythm Jazzmaster Type that he uses to record all the time, but rarely uses on stage.
 It makes noise from simply touching the pickguard, so he put tape on it to prevent that.
 He has been using a Sugi DH500C EM/AT/SBK since Mucc's album Kyūtai (2009).
 Despite being semi-hollow, he said it has an orthodox six-string sound.
 As of November 2020, his main six-string was a Yamaha Revstar RSP20CR, which he originally bought for its appearance.
 But he also ended up liking the sound and used it on Aku.
 Miya also bought a Maybury Guitars Recycled RAM T-Type based purely on its appearance after seeing it on Instagram.
 It is built with pieces of reclaimed wood spliced together, for what he called a "steampunk-esque" look.
 He described the semi-hollow guitar as sounding like a vintage Fender Telecaster and uses it for songs that work with single coil sounds.
 Miya has two Dragonfly Border Custom 666s; one with a walnut color and a "dark and intense" sound, and a dark green one with different controls and a paint job by a friend of his.
 In August 2022, he obtained a turquoise and pink Dragonfly Premero, a model designed in collaboration with Pablo of Pay Money to My Pain.
 With a regular tuning, Miya uses it for songs requiring a single coil sound.
 When he needs an acoustic sound, Miya uses a Fender Acoustasonic Telecaster.
+In July 2023, Miya unveiled two new guitars on Petite Brabancon's Indented Bite Mark tour.
+He described the Moon Reggae Master as his main guitar "for now", and the Gold Foil Telecaster as his substitute.